Resource Allocation for Vehicle Platooning in 5G NR-V2X via Deep Reinforcement Learning: System model

 \subsection{Analytical Model of Random Selection Algorithm}

 In this section, we construct an analytical model of random selection algorithm for platoon communication.
 We first analyze the collision probability for the resource selection collision.
-Consider the case without the participation of all possible hidden terminals of the PL.
-In other words, the current vehicular network is a fully connected network where the PL can see all the vehicles only in its transmission range.
-In one transmission period, the probability that $n$ out of $2R\rho -1$ vehicles, which is the average number of vehicles in transmission range of the PL, decide to change their VRB selections is
+Consider the case without the participation of all possible hidden terminals of PL.
+In other words, the current vehicular network is a fully connected network where PL can see all the vehicles only in its communication range.
+In one transmission period, the probability that $n$ out of $2R\rho -1$ vehicles, which is the average number of vehicles in the communication range of PL, decide to change their VRB selections is